stephaneVercouillieBMID/slate/source/workingVersion.html.md

 First, you will form a HTTPS GET request that MUST be sent to the itsme® authorization endpoint.
 The itsme® authorization endpoint is https://merchant.itsme.be/oidc/authorize (it can be retrieved from the itsme® [Discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html), using the key `authorization_endpoint`)

-This base URI is the address of our OpenID webpage, but this base URI is a valid Universal/App Link.
-As a result, if the itsme App is present on the same device as your front-end interface, the user will be automatically redirected to the itsme app (option B) without going through our OpenID webpage (option A), improving the user experience since in option A user will have to open the itsme App manually:

 <aside class="warning">We strongly recommend to use only the HTTP `GET` method, since `POST` method will not be authorized when triggering the itsme App through the Universal Link mechanism (more informations about Universal links and App links can be found in section [3.4.
-Supporting Universal Links and App Links mechanism](https://openid.net/specs/openid-connect-discovery-1_0.html).
-If you still opt for usage of the HTTP `POST` method, the request parameters must be serialized using <a href="http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization">Form Serialization.</a></aside>
+Supporting Universal Links and App Links mechanism](#UniversalLinks).</aside>

 Please check the following table for request parameters,